 Blood Pressure Monitors

 A blood pressure monitor is a device used to measure the amount of pressure in your arteries.
 Most blood pressure monitors have a sized cuff which wraps around the upper arm and inflates.
 Your blood pressure measurement is taken as the cuff slowly deflates.
-Monitoring your blood pressure on a regular basis is an important aspect of looking after your heart health.
-A home blood pressure monitor is a helpful tool for patients with high blood pressure who want to monitor their blood pressure without having to see a healthcare professional each time.
+A home blood pressure monitor is a helpful tool for patients who want to monitor their blood pressure at home.

-Sove CPAP Clinic is a medical specialist group and a proud supplier of a range of home blood pressure monitors which patients can use to monitor their heart health.
-For any questions relating to our blood pressure monitors, we have clinicians able to assist you.
-We can be contacted by calling 1300 76 29 39 or emailing us on email@example.com.
+For any questions relating to our blood pressure monitors, the consultants at Sove CPAP Clinic will be glad to assist you.
+We can be contacted by calling 1300 76 29 39 or emailing us on firstname.lastname@example.org.

 What does blood pressure measure?